mkocztorz/data-scraper/README.md

 $extractor->getText('#title');
 ```

-Will: get the text from element with title ID.
+Will: get the text from element with id="title".

 Note: It will use the first element found using css selector.